 Moreover, Amundi's valuations of derivatives may not accurately reflect the terms on which it would be able to enter into similar transactions in the market.
-As a result, the amount of collateral provided by counterparties might not be sufficient to cover Amundi's full counterparty exposure.
+As a result, the amount of collateral provided by counterparties might not be sufficient to cover Amundi's full counterparty risk.

-In addition, Amundi Finance is exposed to the risk of operational malfunctions in its communication and information systems.
-Any failure, interruption or breach in security of these systems could result in failures or interruptions in its customer relationship management, servicing systems.
-Amundi Finance cannot provide assurances that such failures or interruptions will not occur or, if they do occur, that they will be adequately addressed.
-The consequences of an operational malfunction or human error, even brief and temporary ones, could lead to significant disruptions in the Amundi Finance's activity.
-Amundi Finance has not experienced any operational incident likely to have a negative impact on its results since its creation.
+Furthermore, Amundi Finance is exposed to the risk of operational malfunctions of its communication and IT systems.
+Any outage, interruption or security breach affecting these systems could lead to breakdowns or interruptions in its client relationship and service management systems.
+Amundi Finance is exposed to cybercrime targeting its customers, suppliers or partners, as well as its own infrastructure and IT data.
+The interconnection between the different market undertakings and the concentration thereof increases the risk of an impact on Amundi Finance in the event of attacks targeting one of the links in this chain, notably taking into account the complexity of the systems that must be coordinated within tight deadlines.
+Amundi Finance cannot guarantee that such outages or interruptions will not occur or, if they do occur, that they will be adequately addressed.
+The consequences of an operational malfunction or a human error, even if brief and temporary, could lead to significant disruptions in the business of Amundi Finance.
+Amundi Finance has not experienced any operational incident that could have a negative impact on its results since its creation.